Edmund Burke: Legacy

 Burke is regarded by most political historians in the English-speaking world as a liberal conservative and the father of modern British conservatism.
-Burke was utilitarian and empirical in his arguments while Joseph de Maistre, a fellow conservative from the Continent, was more providentialist and sociological and deployed a more confrontational tone in his arguments.
+Burke was utilitarian and empirical in his arguments while Joseph de Maistre, a fellow European conservative, was more providentialist and sociological and deployed a more confrontational tone in his arguments.

 Burke believed that property was essential to human life.
 Because of his conviction that people desire to be ruled and controlled, the division of property formed the basis for social structure, helping develop control within a property-based hierarchy.
 He viewed the social changes brought on by property as the natural order of events which should be taking place as the human race progressed.
 With the division of property and the class system, he also believed that it kept the monarch in check to the needs of the classes beneath the monarch.
 Since property largely aligned or defined divisions of social class, class too was seen as natural—part of a social agreement that the setting of persons into different classes, is the mutual benefit of all subjects.
 Concern for property is not Burke's only influence.
 Christopher Hitchens summarises as follows: "If modern conservatism can be held to derive from Burke, it is not just because he appealed to property owners in behalf of stability but also because he appealed to an everyday interest in the preservation of the ancestral and the immemorial".

 Burke's support for the causes of the "oppressed majorities", such as Irish Catholics and Indians, led him to be at the receiving end of hostile criticism from Tories; while his opposition to the spread of the French Republic (and its radical ideals) across Europe led to similar charges from Whigs.
 As a consequence, Burke often became isolated in Parliament.